Keeping Children Safe

 If we haven’t received a message about where your child is by the close of registers, our office staff will start ringing down your child’s contact list to find out where your child is.
 They will ring and text message all contacts until we locate where your child is.
 If no contact is made, school may have to visit your home or contact the police, after making a risk assessment.

 It is necessary so that we know all our children are safe.
 There have been incidents in Calderdale and in other authorities where a parent has died and the children have been left inside the house on their own with their deceased parent.
 Also, there have been incidents of older children not making it to school on their own.

 If your child is not at school please ring as soon as possible and let us know.
 Please be reminded that school opens its doors at 08:50am and lessons start at 9am.

-Staying safe on the internet is an important message which we reinforce with our children at all times but we do look more closely at online safety in February as part of Safety Week.
+Staying safe on the internet is an important message which we reinforce with our children at all times.
 This important message is something that should also be discussed as a family at home.
 Please feel free to use this link to the CEOP website, where your child can access some fun activities to back up their learning.

 Did you know the minimum age for most social media platforms is 13?

 These include Instagram, Snapchat, Facebook, YouTube, Twitter and Pinterest.
 The minimum age is set at 13 so that our children are safe and protected from what they read, see and who they talk to online.
 It is extremely important parents know and monitor how their child is using the internet and social media.